Equine Dentistry School: Dates, Costs & Location

 - 1/2 tuition or $1,865 is required as a deposit to hold your space

-- Your deposit must be received from levels 2 and above students NO LATER than 2 months prior to class or a late fee of $250 will be changed unless otherwise stated by Director Spencer LaFlure
+- Students of ALL LEVELS must submit their deposit NO LATER than 2 months prior to class or a late fee of $250 will be changed unless otherwise stated by Director Spencer LaFlure

-***All students- level 1-6 as well as Continuing Ed students must submit a registration form with Deposit for each and every class attended!!!
+***All students- level 1-6 as well as Continuing Education students must submit a registration form with Deposit for each and every class attended!!!

 We reserve the right to cancel class (if not enough students sign up)